Click to Return

 Electrophysiology

-Our comprehensive Clinical Cardiac Electrophysiology program is led by renowned Massachusetts General Hospital Electrophysiologists.
-These experienced doctors offer extensive non-invasive and invasive treatments right here at Wentworth-Douglass for cardiac arrhythmias (irregular heartbeats) related to atrial fibrillation, supraventricular tachycardia (SVT), cardiomyopathy, heart failure or hereditary conditions.
+Our comprehensive Clinical Cardiac Electrophysiology program is led by renowned Massachusetts General Hospital electrophysiologists.
+They offer extensive non-invasive and invasive treatments for cardiac arrhythmias (irregular heartbeats) related to atrial fibrillation, supraventricular tachycardia (SVT), cardiomyopathy, heart failure or hereditary conditions.

 An arrhythmia is a disorder of the heart rate that may come and go or be present all the time.